 The Company receives securities from customers in connection with its FCM activity.
 These securities are used to cover initial margin requirements.
-As of December 31, 2023, the Company received collateral with a market value of \$103,556,352 (2022 - \$129,406,042) and \$27,815,430 (2022 - \$57,750,859) for customers' segregated and secured accounts, respectively, to cover its customers' exposures, which were partly pledged to the clearing FCM.
-These securities are not included in the balance stated on the Company's statement of financial condition, as they do not meet the criteria for recognition under US GAAP.
+As of December 31, 2024, the Company had no more collateral due to the discontinuation of the FCM activity.
+As of December 31, 2023, the Company received collateral with a market value of \$103,556,352 and \$27,815,430 for customers' segregated and secured accounts, respectively, to cover its customers' exposures, which were partly pledged to the clearing FCM.
+These securities were not included in the balance stated on the Company's statements of financial condition, as they did not meet the criteria for recognition under US GAAP.